 I can think of three moments that shaped my desire to write, none of which I knew were particularly significant at the time.
-The first was at age five when my reluctance to learn to read was cracked by a choice gift of Star Wars: The Essential Guide to Characters.
+The first was at age five, when my reluctance to learn to read was cracked by a choice gift of Star Wars: The Essential Guide to Characters.
 Suddenly, faced with a wealth of knowledge about a world I so wanted to know, I had no choice but to step up to the task and learn my letters.
 To this day, that love of detail and character suffuses my reading and my writing.
 Any world that needs an index to keep track of all its inhabitants is a world I want to explore, and the kind of world I aspire to create.

 The second was an unsuccessful attempt at The Herald Hunt as an elementary schooler.
-While the experience was enough to convince me that my early dream of private detective work was not where my talents lay, the sensation of the city I thought I knew so well, made stranger by having mystery and puzzle overlaid on it lingered far past that day.
-And the desire to make spaces into stages for stories, to do magic in The Magic City is one that drives me in my present work staging both traditional plays and immersive theater in unique and unexpected settings.
+While the experience was enough to convince me that my early dream of private detective work was not where my talents lay, the sensation of the city I thought I knew so well, made stranger by having mystery and puzzle overlaid on it, lingered far past that day.
+And the desire to make spaces into stages for stories, to do magic in The Magic City, is one that drives me in my present work staging both traditional plays and immersive theater in unique and unexpected settings.

 My last one is cheating a bit, because it’s not really a moment but a whole lifetime.
 I have grown up in a city where the story of a man carrying a shark onto the Metrorail was widely known.
 Where by third grade I was roughly familiar with Medicare fraud.
 Where luminaries like Dave Barry and Carl Hiaasen stand shining their light on a weird path through a strange swampland.
 And having grown up here, how can I not want to write stories that would make even the South Floridian who had seen it all raise their eyebrows in surprise.

-At twenty-five, I’m still in the early stages of my career, and assuming I know myself well enough to fully account for me is probably presumptuous.
+At twenty-six, I’m still in the early stages of my career, and assuming I know myself well enough to fully account for me is probably presumptuous.
 But I know that being born into a city of stories unlike any other has and always will shape me, and given me a love for the interwoven milieu of motivations, ambitions and weirdness that is uniquely Miami.

 Miami and Me